How do you describe economics to a 7-year-old? Should your preteen care about the government? Are your kids learning

 For too long, parents have been at the mercy of professional curriculum developers to instruct their children.
 History is watered down, key principles omitted altogether, and time and attention given to things of lesser importance.
 Freedom-loving parents have long been left alone to shoulder the burden of educating their children and passing down a love of liberty.

 While there are many books to teach these ideas to adults, there has been a profound void in the children’s literature market.
-The Tuttle Twins series close the gap, helping parents convey the principles of freedom to their kids in a fun way.
+The Tuttle Twins series closes the gap, helping parents convey the principles of freedom to their kids in a fun way.

-Each book in this series focuses on a different aspect of the principles of a free society: free markets, competition, individual rights, the non-aggression principle, personal responsibility, protectionism, and a variety of other issues—all boiled down to core concepts that children ages 5-10 can easily grasp.
+Each book in this series focuses on a different aspect of the principles of a free society: free markets, competition, individual rights, the non-aggression principle, personal responsibility, protectionism, and a variety of other issues—all boiled down to core concepts that children of different ages can easily grasp.

 Buy your own copy today for the children in your life.
-Understanding liberty is a gift that shouldn’t be reserved just for adults!
+Understanding the ideas of freedom is a gift that shouldn’t be reserved just for adults!